Games lead the blockchain rush

 Pushing the frontier of blockchain

 We are nowhere close to the limit of what can be achieved using the blockchain technology.
-One of the ideas in development right now pushes the uses of this technology even further by creating a virtual world on a blockchain.
+One of the ideas in blockchain development right now pushes the uses of this technology even further by creating a virtual world on a blockchain.
 As stated on their website: “Decentraland is a virtual reality platform powered by the Ethereum blockchain.
 Users can create, experience, and monetize content and applications.”
 Their ICO feels a lot different than everything we have seen in cryptocurrencies up until now.
 Investors, artists, and developers bought land in their new Genesis city.
 Everything there has its value in the real world and the participants dictate the rules of the new virtual world economy.
 Do you feel like packing up and moving to the new Wild West, yet?

 The gaming industry holds the brightest minds in creative UX and UI designs and it already strives to make token based economies and assets accessible to many.
 It is no stretch of the imagination to believe that an elegant user-friendly solution to blockchain technology will come from this 110 bln. dollar industry.
 Definitely more elegant than a pickaxe, shovel or pan.
 Maybe one of you reading this article will take us to the future of this technology and we here at Melior Games would like to help you on this journey.
 Contact us for a quote.